-Discover how easy it is to make delicious homemade ice cream that rivals what you’d pay for at a gourmet shop.
-Once you learn the basics, you can turn out your own small-batch artisanal frozen dessert (you could totally call it that) in any flavor imaginable.
+Discover how easy it is to make delicious homemade ice cream that rivals what you’d stand in line for at the best ice cream shops.
+Once you learn the basics, you can turn out your own small-batch artisanal frozen desserts (you could totally call it that) in any flavor imaginable.

 French or Philly?